mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## List of Algorithms

-* **Simple Algorithms (partial list):**
+#### Simple Algorithms (partial list):

 * Sum of list of numbers
 * Average of list of numbers
 * Median of list of numbers
+* Finding the standard deviation for a set of numbers
+* Mode of list of numbers: the most frequent number-that is, the number that occurs the highest number of times.
 * Minimum and Maximum of list of numbers
 * Cartesian product of two sets
 * Given a list of numbers, find (number-of-zeros, number-of-negatives, number-of-positives)
 * Word Count: given a set of text documents, find frequency of every unique word in these documents
 * Given a set of integer numbers, identify prime and non-prime numbers
 * Anagrams Count: given a set of text documents, find frequency of every unique anagram in these documents
 * Given users, movies, and ratings (1 to 5), what are the Top-10 movies rated higher than 2.
+* DNA base count for FASTA and FASTQ files

-* **Famous Algorithms (partial list):**
+#### Famous Algorithms (partial list):
+* T-Test algorithm
-	* Tree algorithms
+* Tree traversal algorithms
 * Suffix Tree Algorithms
 * Red–Black tree	algorithms
-	* Dijkstra's Algorithm.
+* Dijkstra's Algorithm
-	* Merge Sort.
+* Merge Sort
-	* Quicksort.
+* Quicksort
-	* Depth First Search.
+* Depth First Search
-	* Breadth-First Search.
+* Breadth-First Search
 * Linear Search
-	* Binary Search.
+* Binary Search
-	* Minimum Spanning Tree Algorithms.
+* Minimum Spanning Tree Algorithms
 * Bloom Filter
 * All-Pairs Shortest Paths – Floyd Warshall Algorithm
 * Kmers for DNA sequences
 * Huffman Coding Compression Algorithm
 * Bioinformatics Algorithms
 * The Knuth-Morris-Pratt algorithm
 * Connected Components
 * Finding Unique Triangles in a graph